oscarcuihang/rails-react-chat-room/README.md

 ## How to run the test suite
 Test to be added
+* Unit Test for backend functions
+* Unit Test for react component
+* Linter for both rails and react style

 ## Contributing
 Bug reports and pull requests are welcome on [GitHub](https://github.com/oscarcuihang/rails-react-chat-room).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.